f-o-u-a-d-h/streamlit-restocker/README.md

 - Speed and efficiency, especially with large feature sets and high-dimensional data

 The model was trained offline and saved as `restocking_model.pkl`.
 It is loaded during inference and does not require retraining in the deployed application.
+(for more info about data generation and model training, visit https://drive.google.com/drive/folders/1a4aIfcLIUQwniAaW_wawb6kcmlm8cLAZ?usp=drive_link)

 The app is deployed using Streamlit Cloud for easy access, interaction, and demonstration.